Argyrosomus: Species

+Fossil remains of indeterminate Argyrosomus have been identified from freshwater deposits of the Early Miocene of Germany, and marine deposits from the mid-late Miocene of Libya & Namibia in Africa, suggesting that it was a rather widespread fish even in the past.

 Characteristics

 Argyrosomus meagres have a fairly elongated and moderately compressed body with a dorsal profile that is more convex than the ventral proflle.
 They have a terminal, slightly oblique mouth with jaws of equal length, or sometimes with a slightly protruding lower jaw.
 There are 3 pairs of pores and no barbel on the chin.
 The preoperculum is serrated and the operculum ends in a pair of flattened spines, which are frequently embedded in the skin.
 They have relatively short pectoral fins and these have a dark fleshy axillary fold at upper end of base of the fin.
 The caudal fin is ponted in small juveniles and may be S-shaped, rhomboid, rounded in young and adult fish.
 There are between 47 and 53 scales in the lateral line, typically 51.
 The tubules in the lateral line are tree-shaped and the scales extend to the end of the caudal fin.
 Both sexes may have drumming muscles around the swim bladder.
 These are large fishes with the, largest, the meagre (A. regius) attaining a maximum published total length of 230 cm.